turn down fileAction severity

 could also be fixed by using more categories like RANDOM_INIT_ENGINE and

 RANDOM_BADSTATE, etc. which can then be suppressed individually.

 In my amateur observation of MF, this seems to be the intended style.)

-#3 Updated by Kyle Knoepfel over 1 year ago
+#3 Updated by Kyle Knoepfel almost 2 years ago